 Our annual Business Plan establishes additional projects and priority work areas that are specific to the practising year.
-Each priority in the Business Plan is linked to the achievement of one or more of the objectives in our mid-term strategy, as well as the improvement of various consumer outcomes.
-Our proposed Business Plan for 2022 is available with this consultation.
-The priorities in the Business Plan, together with the core regulatory work described above, constitutes the full programme of activity that is funded through your practising fees.
+Each priority in the Business Plan is linked to the achievement of one or more of the objectives in our mid-term strategy, to the regulatory objectives in the Legal Services Act 2007, and the improvement of specified consumer outcomes.
+Our proposed Business Plan for 2023 is available with this consultation.
+The priorities in the Business Plan, together with the core regulatory work described above, constitute the full programme of activity that is funded through your practising fees.

-In the previous practising year - despite the very challenging circumstances that we all faced in 2020 - we delivered all of our Business Plan actions, except for two that were deprioritised early in the year.
-A summary of the anticipated and actual benefits of our 2020 work programme is available with this consultation.
+In 2021, we delivered all of our Business Plan priorities, except for two (one was deprioritised for reasons outside our control, the other was delivered in early 2022).
+A summary of the anticipated and actual benefits of our 2021 work programme is available with this consultation.